ceribe/advent-of-code/15/README.md

 why the test inputs work, but the real one does not.
 As it turns out using A* was a mistake and a simple BFS would be sufficient.
 A* was problematic, because I used the wrong heurestic.
 Due to this mistake A* was sometimes not finding the most optimal solution.
 Part 2 was trivial as the only thing i needed to do was to contiuously increase elves damage and check if none of the elves died.
+One thing to say here is that my solution is not optimal and I didn't even try to optimize it, because when a task is so big I prefer readability over performance.
+Some obvious improvement would be using a pure BFS instead of A* and not creating tile map in each iteration.